pixelmatix/uTaskerBootWithArduinoApp/README.md

-Run an Arduino app that can be updated through the uTasker bootloader
+Create an Arduino app that can be updated through the uTasker bootloader

 ## Bootloader details
 The bootloader can be used to update firmware by replacing a file on the SD card, or by directly updating the Teensy's flash by exposing the application area of flash as a drive over USB-MSD.